-Contrary to general belief, one type of lubricant will not suffice to all applications.
+Contrary to general belief, one type of lubricant will not suffice to all applications correct factory lubrication specifications, and a definite plan of application.
+Observance of this chart and its requirements will be definite assurance of customer satisfaction and goodwill.